 We love this quote because it brings to mind a long-term way of thinking.
 It reminds us of our responsibility to the next generation.
 While IQ is not necessarily something we can teach our kids we can create the conditions for our children to develop high IQ’s.
 See How LQ Can Make you More Intelligent.

 When it comes to EQ and LQ, the best thing we can do is to embrace these ideas and apply them in our own lives.
 When we develop our own emotional and love quotients, it is something our children will naturally pick up from us.

 We teach our kids about LQ by living a life embodied with love and consistently raising our own LQ.
 It’s about how deeply we love ourselves.
 Having done the work on ourselves and having raised our love quotients our kids are going to naturally reflect a similar LQ.

 It’s the same for EQ.
-When we raise our EQ, have an awareness of our emotions and an ability to communicate about them.
-This is behavior we model to our kids and teach them through our example.
+When we raise our EQ, we have an awareness of our emotions and an ability to communicate about them.
+This is a behavior we model to our kids and teach them through our example.

 The way to teach our kids starts with us as parents, teachers and role models.
 Kids will naturally pick up on that even if they never know the terms EQ and LQ.